henrycatalinismith/ppl/gh-pages/documentation/commands/email/index.md

 With no arguments, the email addresses of each contact in the address book are listed.

-If a `<contact>` is specified, the email address of that contact is shown.
+If a `<contact>` is specified, the email addresses of that contact are shown.

-If both a `<contact>` and an `<email-address>` are given, then the address is stored as the address of the contact.
+If both a `<contact>` and an `<email-address>` are given, then the address is added to the email addresses of the contact.

 ### Examples